Skip to Content

 Kilmainham Gaol Prison is just 3.5 km away from Dublin’s city center, an unusual Dublin attraction that offers guided tours.
 Get a timed ticket early so you know when your tour starts to avoid the waiting intervals between tours.

 An hour’s tour of the old prison takes you through the yard, the prison, and also gives you an in-depth look at the history of the prison through a media show at the Old Chapel.
-It might be unsettling as you discover the many revolutionaries and other prisoners were executed here.

 As you go through the impeccably restored building, you will see the living conditions for the women, men and children incarcerated until 1924.
 The prison’s East Wing has been used as a location for many different films, including the original “Italian Job”.